ITenthusiasm/custom-elements/src/Combobox/docs/combobox-listbox.md

 The `ComboboxListbox` is a [Custom Element](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_custom_elements) used by the [`Combobox` component](..).
 Its sole purpose is to serve as an accessible [`listbox`](https://www.w3.org/TR/wai-aria-1.2/#listbox) which wraps the [`<combobox-option>`s](./combobox-option.md).
 This is necessary to satisfy the accessibility requirements of [`combobox`es](https://www.w3.org/TR/wai-aria-1.2/#combobox).
 Besides this, the `ComboboxListbox` provides an easy way to iterate over the component's `option`s programmatically.

-As a Custom Element, the `ComboboxListbox` supports all of the [global attributes](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Global_attributes) and inherits all of the methods/properties of [`HTMLElement`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement) interface.

 ## Attributes

+As a Custom Element, the `ComboboxListbox` supports all of the [global attributes](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Global_attributes).
 The following attributes are special to the `ComboboxListbox`:

 <dl>
   <dt id="attributes-id">